Azure-Samples/app-gateway-ingress-controller/README.md

 ### Set Up

 1. Fork the repo to your Github Account and git clone.
-2. Create a Service Principal with 'User Access Adminstrator' role for aks to manage and access network resources and assign a 'Contributor' role with Subscription scope.
+2. Create a Service Principal with 'User Access Administrator' role for AKS to manage and access network resources and assign a 'Contributor' role with Subscription scope.

     ```bash
     # Set your variables